manthanparab07/Practicals/DBMS/DBMS Concepts.md

 		Conceptual 	Schema
 		Internal 	Schema

-- At the `highest` level, we have multiple external schemas (also called  subschemas) that correspond to different views of the data.
+- At the `highest` level, we have multiple external schemas (also called  sub schemas) that correspond to different views of the data.

 - At the `conceptual` level describes all the entities, attributes, and  relationships together with integrity constraints.